$\mathbb Z Q$ type constructions in higher representation theory: Abstract

 \section{Abstract}

-Let $Q$ be an acyclic quiver, it is classical that certain truncations of the translation quiver $\zZ Q$ appear in the Auslander-Reiten quiver of the path algebra $kQ$.
-We introduce the $n$-translation quiver $\zZ|_{n-1} Q$ as a generalization of the $\zZ Q$ construction in our recent study on $n$-translation algebras.
-In this paper, we introduce $n$-slice algebra and show that for certain $n$-slice algebra $\GG$, the quiver $\zZ|_{n-1} Q$ can be used to describe the $\ttn{}$-closure of $D\GG$ and $\ttn{-1}$-closure of $\GG$ in its module category and the $\nu_n$-closure of $\GG$ in the derived category.
+Let $Q$ be an acyclic quiver, it is classical that certain truncations of the translation quiver $\mathbb Z Q$ appear in the Auslander-Reiten quiver of the path algebra $kQ$.
+The stable $n$-translation quiver $\mathbb Z|_{n-1} Q$ is introduced as a generalization of the $\mathbb Z Q$ construction in studying higher representation theory of algebras for an acyclic bound quiver $Q$.
+In this paper, we find conditions for a Hom-finite Krull-Schmidt $k$-category to be realized as the bound path category of a convex full subquiver of an stable $n$-translation quiver.We show that for $n$-slice algebra $\Gamma$, which is an $n$-hereditary algebra whose $(n+1)$-preprojective algebra is $(q+1,n+1)$-Koszul, with bound quiver $Q^{op}$, its $n$-preprojective and $n$-preinjective components in the module category and truncations of the stable $n$-translation quiver $\mathbb Z|_{n-1} Q^{op}$.
+We also use $\mathbb Z|_{n-1} Q^{op}$ to describe the $\nu_n$-closure of $\Gamma$ in the derived category.